-Whenever a change in the status of an archdiocesan or parish/inter-parish high school is considered, an appropriate process approved by the Office of Evangelization & Catechesis shall be followed.
+Whenever a change in the status of an archdiocesan or parish/inter-parish high school is considered, an appropriate process approved by the Archdiocese of Milwaukee Office for Schools shall be followed.
+The Archbishop of Milwaukee must provide final approval for a change in the status of a Catholic secondary school.